 When you order a stainless upgrade, the pieces that are replaced with stainless are the jaw slides, eye ends, and deck hinges.
 While stainless fittings are an excellent Bimini top upgrade, the nylon fittings are also of high quality and should last for years to come.

-To begin with, all of Carver's products are made here in the USA, and 99.9% of their materials used in construction are obtained within the USA.
+To begin with, all of Carver's products are designed and engineered here in the USA, and 99.9% of their materials used in construction are obtained within the USA.
 Their factory is located in Landrum, SC.
 90% of their employees have been working there for 10 plus years, ensuring they are experienced in their craft.
 Carver is an excellent manufacturer.
 Here are a few things that make their Bimini tops stand out from the competition:

 Carver Industries has committed to a "green" initiative, making their products and manufacturing processes more environmentally friendly.
 They have implemented this practice by saving 90% of their scrap material for recycling rather than sending it to landfills.
 They recycle 100% of their packaging materials including boxes and shipping waste.
 Carver employees are encouraged to implement the same practices at home and their collective household garbage has been reduced by an estimated 50%.

 Carver Industries is a domestic manufacturer of boat covers and Bimini tops.
 All of their products are designed and engineered in Landrum, SC and production takes place in their state of the art manufacturing facilities.
 The manufacturer has over 30 years of experience fabricating boat covers and Bimini tops.
 Over 90% of their employees have been with the company for 10 plus years.
 Carver obtains over 90% of their materials used in construction within the US.
 They pride themselves on delivering excellent customer service.
 Our company, CoversDirect®, has been doing business with Carver since we opened around 10 years ago, and we could not be more pleased with their products' quality and their outstanding service.

 As a rule, Bimini tops are not sent fully assembled.
 Assembly is easy.
 All tops are sent with instructions, and we have helpful videos online.